PodDBio/Docs/learn/Technology.md

 # 1. Architecture

-POD’s two major components are the on-chain contract and the off-chain data indexer.
+POD’s two major components are the on-chain contract and the off-chain data Explorer.
 The picture below illustrates how they interact:

 ![POD architecture](https://raw.githubusercontent.com/PodDBio/Docs/master/pic/pod_inforgraphic.png)